rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 * Reached two years since the day I first mused.
 If I had known then what I know now, there are so many things I would have done differently.
   Oh well, we live to learn, right?
 (Or perhaps we learn to live.)
+* In the two years, I had approximately 125 missed musings.
+(Probably more, since I posted multiple musings on some days.)
+Of course, I missed most of the first summer after I started musing, so perhaps that's not quite as bad as it sounds.  (stopped 2016-06-01 with `software-hammers`; restarted 2016-08-30 with `habit-of-writing`).
+That covers ninety or so.
+I think that means I've missed about 35 days out of twenty months.
+  I'd like it to be fewer, but I don't feel crushed by it.
+* Technical readers are submitting pull requests.
+* Realized that I don't remember what I write.
+After yet another discussion in which people disparaged double majors, I had sketched a paragraph about them.
+A few days later, I realized that I'd already mused about the subject.
+I have new things to say (e.g., that eight-course majors make double majors much easier), but I think I'll put it off a bit longer.

 Musings with substantive drafts
 -------------------------------